Special Educational Needs and Disabilities Policy (SEND)

 MANAGING PUPILS’ NEEDS ON THE SEND REGISTER

-By the end of the Summer term 2016, all of our children on the SEND Register will have a Pupil Profile, which details important information about the child, including their areas of strength and areas for development, their targets and steps taken to allow the child to achieve them and any other professionals who have contact with the child.
+All of our children on the SEND Register have a Pupil Profile, which details important information about the child, including their areas of strength and areas for development and targets related to their area of need.
 Class teachers, parents, pupils and other professionals will all contribute to the Pupil Profile.
 The Pupil Profile is designed to be a working document which is updated to reflect the current needs of the child.

 All maintained schools (including mainstream academies) receive an annual budget at the beginning of each financial year (1 April).
 The allocation for all children, including those with SEN, is mainly based on the number and age of the children within the school.
 In addition, further funding is allocated within the annual budget, to cover the cost for extra provision for the majority of children with SEN. The allocation of funds is reviewed annually as part of the budget preparation process, but typically the SEN budget provides for: